dlgur1994/dlgur1994.github.io/about.md

 - **OneSoftdigm** , Pohang, Republic of Korea
     > Sep 2020 - Dec 2020
     > Machine Learning Developer (Internship)
-    > Developed a machine learning model to predict a person's body fat rate and the possibility of metabolic syndrome with simple biometric data
+    > Developed a machine learning model to predict a person's body fat rate and the possibility of metabolic syndrome with body data
-    > Body fat certification model is used to improve the performance of the company's products
 - **Konnan Technology**, Seoul, Republic of Korea
     > Jun 2019 - Aub 2019
     > Machine Learning Researcher (Internship)
     > Developed a text cleansing code to extract the necessary information from news articles
     > Preprocessed training data for machine learning training

 ## Skill